Skip to main content Skip to footer

 Pleasingly, all but 1 of the in-scope projects were delivered within their original funding grants.
 Projects were consistently delivered to their original scope, and remain in place and available to the community, however delays in project delivery were a common concern.

-The findings of the review can be found in the Review of Restart NSW Grant-Funded Projects report.
+The findings of the review can be found in the Review of Restart NSW Grant-Funded Projects Report.

-Funding programs supported by Restart NSW include:
+Funding programs supported by Restart NSW

 Fixing Country Roads provides funding to local councils to repair and upgrade roads throughout regional NSW to improve and build efficient freight transport networks to reduce costs for businesses.
 It includes the co-funded Fixing Country Truck Washes program, a collaboration with the Federal Government.

 The Fixing Country Roads and Fixing Country Truck Washes programs helps to fund projects that better connect local and regional roads to state highways and key freight hubs, such as silos, sale yards, rail heads, supermarket distribution centres, industrial parks and depots.
-As at April 2023, 289 of these projects are complete, with another 62 in various stages of delivery.

 What’s the latest?